How to Grow Beard Faster: 9 Tricks to Fix a Patchy Beard

-Well, when pointed at the area of chin, cheeks, and upper lip for say 10-30 minutes per day, you would effectively stimulate cellular energy production (ATP) in the beard follicles.
-When done in combination with microneedling, minoxidil, gelatin, optimal diet and micronutrient balance, the red light therapy would likely skyrocket the effectiveness of all of them.
+Well, when pointed at the area of the chin, cheeks, and upper lip for say 10-30 minutes per day, you would effectively stimulate cellular energy production (ATP) in the beard follicles.
+When done in combination with micro needling, minoxidil, gelatin, optimal diet, and micronutrient balance, the red light therapy would likely skyrocket the effectiveness of all of them.

 The use of red light for beard growth isn’t completely theoretical, although that’s exactly how it sounds like.

 Male rats kept under red light for 70 days showed significantly higher testosterone levels, weight of testicles, and sperm production24.
 In men and women, Low-Level Laser Therapy (LLLT) with red light has been shown to convert light vellus hair into thicker, darker, terminal hairs25.

 One of the more interesting things red light is capable of doing is the stimulation of thyroid hormones when pointed at the neck (remember the study above were men with very fast thyroids had up to 10x more DHT than men with sluggish thyroids?).
 A fellow Finn Vladimir Heiskanen has an excellent complication of studies related to this topic in his blog here.